College Sports...2

 # of diagnoses prior to hip dyplasia...I've lost count

-I was finally diagnosed with hip dysplasia about 9 months ago.
+finally diagnosed with hip dysplasia about 9 months ago.
 Forever trying to keep up with my athletic friends and family...I was biking a lot, attempting to jog (pronounced yog...with a soft j) and had repeated pain in the right hip and groin area.

 After countless trips to the PT and no improvement, he finally sent me back to the doctor telling me there was no way I had the simple femoral stress fracture and torn labrum cartilage diagnosed months before.
 After convincing my doctor to take more x-rays, we discovered there was definitely an issue with my hips...the pelvic bone wasn't exactly fond of 'cuddling' with my femoral head.
 Not being much of a cuddler myself...I understood completely.